 Leaving the high-rises behind, you’ll journey across the northern plains of Germany to the dynamic and energetic capital that is Berlin.
 This bold capital wears its grittiness for all to see – edgy street art adorns the city’s ever-evolving façades and street food markets reveal a cosmopolitan line-up of cultures and cuisines that make Berlin an exhilaratingly diverse city to explore.
 You’ll have time to explore this UNESCO 'City of Design' your way or consider joining an Optional Experience with good food, wine, beer and music followed by a Berlin-by-night tour of the illuminated capital

 Close the curtain on your spirited encounter with Berlin and head east into Poland.
-Stop first in Poznań, the charming historical capital of Poland and birthplace of the Polish nation.
+Stop first in Poznań, one of the oldest cities in Poland and birthplace of the Polish nation.
 View its colourful market square and town hall where a curious battle between two iron goats to mark noon has taken centre stage above its clock for over five centuries.
-Then head to Poland's modern metropolis of Warsaw which has risen with all the invigorating spirit of a phoenix after a recent tragic past.
+Then head to Poland’s modern metropolis of Warsaw which has risen with all the invigorating spirit of a phoenix after a recent tragic past.

-You'll dive into Warsaw's turbulent past with a Local Specialist this morning.
+This morning, perhaps enjoy an optional visit to the 17th-century Baroque Wilanów Palace, once the summer home of King Jan Sobieski III.
+Then, dive into Warsaw's turbulent past with a Local Specialist.
 Your sightseeing tour across this historic capital will reveal how the resilient Poles rebuilt their city after the destruction of World War II.
 You'll see St. John's Cathedral and the Royal Palace in the Old Town, then visit the site of the Warsaw Ghetto which confined over 400,000 near-starving Jews during World War II.
-With the rest of the afternoon free to explore your way, why not head out on an optional visit to the 17th-century Baroque Wilanów Palace, once the summer home of King Jan Sobieski III.
-Or embark on an exploration of the Praga-Północ district, one of Europe's coolest neighbourhoods, including a visit to Poland's first vodka museum.
+With the rest of the afternoon free to explore your way, why not embark on an exploration of the Praga-Północ district, one of Europe's coolest neighbourhoods, including a visit to Poland's first vodka museum.

 Today is all about uncovering the legendary history of this beautiful city.
 Be sure to keep a keen eye out for the thirsty dragon whose legendary demise, thanks to the clever thinking of a humble shoemaker, led to the birth of Kraków.
 You’ll kick things off with a sightseeing tour with your Local Specialist who will share the thrilling tale of the city’s origins as you trace its medieval walls and see Wawel Castle where the dragon once roamed in its dungeons.
 You’ll have the rest of the day to yourself and perhaps you’d like to spend the afternoon wandering the UNESCO-listed Old Town, or choose an optional experience that would see you exploring the UNESCO-listed Wieliczka Salt Mines, often referred to as the Underground Salt Cathedral of Poland.
 This evening, why not enjoy a night out with an optional farmhouse dinner and Polka party where you'll swing around the dance floor after a meal of Polish specialties.

-The foothills of the Tatras loom large on the horizon as you head south through Poland, then slice through the pastoral heart of Slovakia bound for Hungary.
-Your final destination is Budapest, which sits straddled on either side of the beautiful Danube - two halves shaped by a captivating mix of Magyar, German, Slav, Jewish, Gypsy and Turkish settlers that have made Budapest into the cultural capital it is today.
+Head south through Poland, then slice through the pastoral heart of Slovakia bound for Hungary.
+Your final destination is Budapest, which sits straddled on either side of the beautiful Danube – two halves shaped by a captivating mix of Magyar, German, Slav, Jewish, Roma and Turkish settlers that have made Budapest into the cultural capital it is today.
 Begin your exploration of this 'Pearl of the Danube' on the water with an optional scenic cruise on a private boat along the Danube.
 Against an enchanting illuminated backdrop, you'll enjoy a dinner of Hungarian specialties while you sail underneath the famous Chain Bridge and past Budapest's majestic Parliament buildings.

-With a free morning in Vienna, it's entirely up to you how to explore this musical capital of the world.
+It’s entirely up to you how to explore this musical capital of the world.
 You could spend hours wandering the streets when you visit Vienna, or perhaps take a guided trip to Schönbrunn Palace, the former summer residence of the Habsburgs, one of the most influential royal families of Europe.
-Later today, meet your Local Specialist, who will reveal all the secrets and stories of this imperial city.
+Meet your Local Specialist, who will reveal all the secrets and stories of this imperial city.
 See the Parliament, the Vienna Opera House, the Hofburg and the City Hall, before heading out on your own.
 You'll need no excuse to embrace the locals' love of the good life as you indulge in the city's Kafee culture with a heavenly slice of Sachertorte to tame your chocoholic tendencies.
 This evening, the melodies of a musical Vienna are the order of the day if you join an optional dinner followed by a concert of Strauss and Mozart masterpieces.